 Are you considering a new career in software development?
-JRS Coding School invites you to help turn creative thinking into productive coding.
+JRS Coding School invites you to turn your creative thinking into productive coding.

 About JRS Coding School

 As technology continues to advance at a rapid pace, it has fostered an insatiable demand for leading-edge technology business products and the professionals who develop them.
 The JRS Coding School was established in 2016 to help bridge the gap between the demand for development expertise and the talent available in the marketplace.

 How to Apply